BloomTech-Labs/labs-team-home/ios/README.md

 Note that from now on, you'll need to open the `.xcworkspace` file instead of `.xcproject`, or the project's code will not compile.

+#### Apollo Tooling & Node

+If you open the project now there will be errors for `apollo cli` so you will need to install node if you don't have it already.

+To install node through Homebrew, enter the following into your terminal:

+    brew install node

+After node is installed, you will need to add the apollo tooling.
+To do so, enter the following into your terminal:

+    npm install -g apollo

+Now you can run the Xcode workspace file without any errors.

 ## Project Structure

 The projects files are organized into folders in the Xcode project, the following is the file structure from the Team Home folder inside the project.